NHirose/learning-language-navigation/README.md

 ### Data
 We train our model with the following datasets.
 We annotate the publicly available robot navigation dataset as well as the in-the-wild videos such as YouTube.
 In addition, we collect the videos by holding the shperical camera and walking around and annotate them by our method.
 We publish all annotated labels and corresponding images [here](https://drive.google.com/file/d/1ZwSKwhamq8XmF4mcFNisp9H7YX5kQZ6e/view?usp=sharing).
 Note that we provide the python code to download and save the images from the YouTube instead of providing the images, due to the copyright.
+[TODO] I need to remove a few trajectories, which is not good for releasing, in Human-walking dataset.

 - Robot navigation dataset (GO Stanford2, GO Stanford4, and SACSoN)
 - Human-walking dataset
 - YouTube tour dataset